 - Broad shoulders

 It’s great to mix adjectives and nouns for more specific descriptions, but of course not all of these can logically be combined, so choose carefully.
+Doing this well can lead to a good score for Lexical Resource and Grammatical Range and Accuracy.

 Here are some more adjectives for describing personalities: